-Even though you have created this work, when it is a ‘closed’ publication (not Open Access), you transfer (parts of) the exploitation rights to the publisher.
+Even though you have created the work, when it is a ‘closed’ publication (not Open Access), you transfer (parts of) the exploitation rights to the publisher.
 It then depends on the agreements with the publisher for what purposes you can use the material, just as with other publications.
 However, it is often possible to archive the author version (or the definitive version via Taverne) of your articles in UT Research Information (i.e. green Open Access).
 You could then share a link, to that Open version of the article in our repository, on Canvas.

-Students can of course be requested to purchase books to study.
+Students can be requested to purchase books to study.
 Alternatively, the University Library can provide digital access after purchase of the e-book.
 Should these options be too expensive, for example, but a printed copy of the book is available, students are legally allowed to make a private copy of parts of the book, provided they only use it for their own study.

 Copyright of your own educational material, like assignments or lecture slides, typically resides with the University, and you can of course use it for your teaching as you would expect.
 However, many teachers wish to include visual material that is often copyrighted.
-While the Dutch citation right and educational exception (comparable to the American Fair use principle) allow for copyrighted visual or audio material to be used during lectures to support your teaching, we recommend selecting freely licensed materials (and referencing correctly) for presentations that will be uploaded.
+While the Dutch citation right and educational exception (comparable to the American Fair use principle) allows for copyrighted visual or audio material to be used during lectures to support your teaching, we recommend selecting freely licensed materials (and referencing correctly) for presentations that will be uploaded.

 In your course on Blackboard or on Canvas, you can share links with your students both in text or as separate content types (e.g. Web Link in Blackboard).
 Linking to accessible online material is the best and easiest way to provide students with sources.
 As long as the material in question was not illegally placed online, linking (or alternatively; embedding) ensures there’s no violation of the rules.